Bora Bora - Docking

 Security:

 There was a rash of dinghy/motor thefts in 2015, not only in Bora Bora but also Huahine and Raiatea.
-After a period of quiet, it appears that outboards and dinghies are being targeted once again.
-Be sure to lift your dinghy and outboard and lock them at all times.
+Outboards and dinghies are a preferred target for would-be thieves so be sure to lift your dinghy and outboard and securely lock them at all times.

 Next Section: Profile: Yacht Clubs